 The Campus Sustainability Initiative Committee was created in 2008 and assigned the task of developing long-term and short-term goals as well as action plans that would lead to a more sustainable AUM campus.

-With the help of the AUM Green Alliance student group, the Sustainability Committee continues to develop new green projects and educational programming for the campus.
+The Sustainability Committee continues to develop new green projects and educational programming for the campus.

 Projects and Initiatives